kaanerdenn/kaanerdenn/README.md

 Welcome to my GitHub profile!
 I'm a data science enthusiast with a passion for turning data into insights, stories, and interactive visualizations.
 Here, you'll find my portfolio of data science projects, showcasing my skills in analysis, machine learning, and beyond.

 ## About Me
-🎓 Bsc METU, MSc in Information Systems-Hacettepe University 💼 Currently working as a Data Analytics Developer.
+🎓 Bsc METU, MSc Hacettepe University - Information Systems 💼 Currently working as a Data Analytics Developer.
 🌱 I’m currently learning more about Machine Learning/Deep Learning.
 👯 I’m looking to collaborate on open-source data science projects.